cretz/asmble/examples/rust-simple/README.md

 [Main.java](src/main/java/asmble/examples/rustsimple/Main.java).
 It is instantiated with a set of memory and then `add_one` is invoked with `25` to return `26`.

-To run it yourself, run the following from the root `asmble` dir (assuming you have built the Gradle wrapper described in the root README's "Building and Testing" section):
+To run it yourself, you need the Gradle wrapper installed (see the root README's "Building and Testing" section, namely `gradle wrapper` in the root w/ latest Gradle) and the latest Rust nightly (i.e. `rustup default nightly`) with the `wasm32-unknown-unknown` target installed (i.e. `rustup target add wasm32-unknown-unknown --toolchain nightly`).
+Then run the following from the root `asmble` dir:

     gradlew --no-daemon :examples:rust-simple:run